 Work by biologists at the Lebanese University in Beirut suggests that hyenas, Lebanon’s “national animal” are in under threat in the country thanks to a campaign of fear and myth that has resulted in frightened people poisoning and shooting them.
 Canadian scientists have engineered an artificial leaf that can absorb carbon dioxide from the atmosphere and convert it to methanol, which can be used as a fuel source.
 Finally, two new species were discovered this month: a new species of shark, the Ambon catshark (Akhelios suwartanai), from Indonesian waters, and a tiny soil beetle found in a sample collected in Kenya in the mid-1960s that has been named Nelloptodes gretae, after teenage climate activist Greta Thunberg.

-If you’re up for getting outside for the start of autumn, as usual, the Wildlife Trusts have a series of nature-themed events up and down the country, as do the RSPB.
+If you’re up for getting outside for the start of winter, as usual, the Wildlife Trusts have a series of nature-themed events up and down the country, as do the RSPB.
 If you feel like being proactive this month and live near the coast, Surfers Against Sewage is looking for people to organise cleans of their local beaches – details here.
 The Forestry Commission is running a series of events this month – full list here.
 Remember, too, that December is the month when many of our hedgehogs will be entering hibernation, and I implore you to help if you can by leaving food and water out overnight and by keeping an eye out for very small animals that may not have time to put on sufficient weight before hibernation.
 Find out more about how you can help your local hedgehogs on my blog.

 Interested in the wildlife to be found this month?
 Check out my Wildlife Watching - December page.